 The final time point of this reaction shows the number of analytes monitored in different biological samples.
 Analytes in biological samples can be captured and detected by most LBAs using antibodies as key reagents.
 Enzyme-linked immunosorbent assays (ELISAs) are the gold standard for LBAs to detect different analytes in biological samples.
 Monoclonal antibodies (mAbs) and polyclonal antibodies (pAbs) are the key reagents of choice in LBAs.

 The efficacy and toxicity of ADCs are related to the antibody-drug conjugates, free drugs, and total antibodies, which should all be monitored.
-ADC bioanalysis typically uses LC-MS/MS for analyzing small-molecule toxins and LBAs for analyzing larger molecules such as total antibodies or antibody-drug conjugates.
+ADC bioanalysis typically uses LC-MS/MS for analyzing small molecule analysis toxins and LBAs for analyzing larger molecules such as total antibodies or antibody-drug conjugates.